 Less assembly time, less waste, less weight

 When design for printability (DFP) is done right, it enables you to merge certain parts of a product which can decrease assembly time.
-It also enables you to create custom infill / recesses which can lead to lighter, stronger parts and a reduction in material cost when compared to subtractive manufactured parts.
+It also enables you to create custom infill / recesses which can lead to lighter, stronger parts and a reduction in material cost when compared to machining.

 With 3D printing you can create surface textures deemed impossible with other production technologies.
 A variety of digital applications allow designers to pursue all sorts of crazy ideas with utmost precision in their minute details.

 With injection molding, tooling usually takes 12-16 weeks.
 With 3D printing you can start production right away.
 3D printing shortens design and production cycles compared to traditional methods and increases the speed of delivery.

 The ability to localise production brings more of the manufacturing process inhouse, allowing for reductions in inventory and in the footprint (environmental and physical).
 Additionally you keep intellectual property inhouse.
 With localized production, companies can produce without over-reliance on external parties.

 Intellectual property (I.P.)